 Thoughts are potent.
 Engaging in positive self-talk is a key element in boosting confidence.
 Negativity in our heads quickly spins out of control, diminishing self-compassion.
 When you catch yourself in negative self-talk, take a moment to stop and reframe.1

 Instead of thinking, “The patient doesn’t care what I have to say,” reframe the thought and change it to, “My professional opinion is valuable, and what I have to say is important to the patient’s health and life.”
 Do not let yourself be continuously driven down the path of negative inner dialogue.
 Cognitive behavioral therapy (CBT) is an evidence-based tool used to teach individuals how to retrain thoughts, which changes feelings.
-If you chronically struggle with negative self-talk, consider reaching out to a licensed therapist for counseling such as CBT.2
+If you chronically struggle with negative self-talk, consider reaching out to a licensed therapist for counseling, such as CBT.2

 Practice, practice, practice ‒ It is difficult to break out of old learned behavior patterns.
-Once we have used particular vocabulary and dialogue with our patients and team members for many years, choosing a new language pattern can feel almost impossible.
+Once we have used a particular vocabulary and dialogue with our patients and team members for many years, choosing a new language pattern can feel almost impossible.
 It may even feel ingenuine at first because it is not how our brains operate.

 Personal responsibility and beneficence ‒ I often speak on clinical burnout, and one point I drive home is personal responsibility.
 We have a personal obligation to do the things necessary to care for our minds and bodies to stay healthy.
 We also have a unique and professional responsibility to our patients to deliver the truth about their health and treatment outcomes.